 Now it’s just a matter of doing outreach, this can be cold calling, visiting the business in person, email, or even contact over social networks.
 You can find local businesses that could use your help quite easily.
 Tools like the Facebook Ads library can show you what businesses in your area are running ads, and Google can provide a long list of local businesses nearby.

-It’s your job to find the companies that have lots of potential and then reach out to them.
+It’s your job to find the companies that have a lot of potential and then reach out to them.
 Business owners want to know how you can make them more money, so keep that in mind.

 Freelance Social Media Manager Rates